jacobtread/oguard/README.md

 the "Dynamix UPSD2000 Defender" as this is the only model I own so I won't be implementing the protocols for other UPS devices

+## Stack

+* Monitor (Rust) - Software that tracks the state changes, interacts with the UPS, stores the data, exposes an HTTP API
+* Webapp (Svelte, Typescript) - Web application for viewing the app information, state, graphs etc

 ## Implemented